msillano/tuyaDAEMON/Tuya_cloud_API/readme.md

          - A msg for global.tuyastatus.openapi logging, having as 'value' the result from OpenAPI (a JSON structure).
          - Or an error message.

 - **APIstatus** pseudoDP: uses the Tuya API 'query_properties', is a replacement for "GET schema".
-Using this Tuya API has the advantage that the API result includes also the DPs.
+Using this API has the advantage that the API result includes also the DPs.
      - Input: none
      - Output:
          - A msg for global.tuyastatus.openapi logging, having as 'value' the result (JSON),